horizon-europe-2023-ire/HQColon/README.md

 . predict.sh
 ```

+#### Step 3: Rename Data files

+Make sure your data files have the nnunetv2 filename format.
+For example files can be named: colon_XXX_0000.mha, where XXX is a unique digit.
+It is crucial you have the same ending (here 0000.mha) as in the trained model.

 ### What the Script Does

 1. **Predicts** segmentations on your data set.

 ---

+### Optional Evaluation

+In case you have ground truth data for your images, include the in the folder nnunet_raw/<dataset_name>/labelsTs with the correct nnunet filenames.
+Here a name like colon_XXX.mha is expected.

+Note: This will only work if you have more than 1 sample.

 ## Original HQColon Results